Culinary school for the modern chef - 2021/2022

-A career in the Culinary Arts is a rare opportunity to combine the creativity of cooking with the satisfaction that comes from making people happy.
-If you’re looking to turn your cooking hobby into a career, or if you’re interested into taking your already impressive culinary skill set to the next level, this culinary school program will get you on your way.
+A career in the culinary arts is a rare opportunity to combine the creativity of cooking with the satisfaction that comes from making people happy.
+If you’re looking to turn your cooking hobby into a career or if you’re interested in taking your already impressive culinary skillset to the next level, our culinary school will get you on your way.

-Cooking is an art, and providing the tools to thrive in the exciting world of the professional kitchen is what this program is all about.
-You’ll develop your culinary skills while fine-tuning your stock, soup, baking and braising skills.
+Cooking is an art and providing the tools to thrive in the exciting world of the professional kitchen is what this program is all about.
+At chef school, you’ll develop your culinary skills while fine-tuning your stock, soup, baking and braising skills.
 You’ll also learn about the tourism and restaurant business, purchasing and menu planning, meat and baking theory.